lumi-a/masters-thesis/thesis.typ

   Here, $IterRound(I)\/Opt(I) = 186\/40 = 4.65$, which shows $ρ_IterRound^((3)) ≥ 4.65$.
 ]<example-plot-gasoline-funsearch-strong>

-While we could not _prove_ asymptotic results, plotting the values $Opt$ and $IterRound$ against the size of the instances lead to perfectly straight lines. _If_ these linear relationships hold true asymptotically, we would obtain respective bounds on $ρ_IterRound^((d))$, as noted below.
+While we could not _prove_ asymptotic results, plotting the values $Opt$ and $IterRound$ against the size of the instances showed perfectly straight lines. _If_ these linear relationships hold true asymptotically, we would obtain respective bounds on $ρ_IterRound^((d))$, as noted below.

 #let gasoline-plots = file => {
   let data = json(file)